alvchan/htcp/README.md

 creation of a dumb tool I actually needed.

 The goal of this script is to create a way to reuse html from elsewhere (e.g. navbars, headers, footers) without manually copy-pasting.
-Ideally, I don't manually copy-paste as a mean of reducing the amount of differences and errors that are incurred in the long-term.
+I fear that manual copying may lead to the common html snippets to diverge across pages, which would be catastrophic in the long-term.
+Ideally, I don't manually copy-paste;
+we can automate after all!

 My main motive here is to avoid sophisticated static-site generators due to how over-engineered they feel, compared to what I really need (i.e. copying